data-datum/rnv-cv/content/authors/admin/_index.md

 I am a postdoc researcher at Laboratorio de Estructura Molecular y Propiedades (LEMyP) at CONICET.
 I try to understand the inhibition mechanism of Cruzain, a cysteine protease involved in Chagas disease.
 Following that objective, I work with data analysis & machine learning.

-I'm a Rladies chapter founder and organizer: *Rladies Resistencia Corrientes*, a R user's group (RUG) at my local area called *R-en-el-NEA* co-founder and co-organizer, and one of the organizers of latinoamerican R Conference, *LatinR*.
+I'm a Rladies chapter co-founder and co-organizer: *Rladies Resistencia Corrientes*, co-founder and co-organizer of a R user's group (RUG) at my local area called *R-en-el-NEA*, and one of the organizers of latinoamerican R Conference, *LatinR*.

 Also, I am an #rstats Professor at Facultad de Ciencias Agrarias (UNNE), creating new material with R programming for undergrad stats course.